Pyotr Ilyich Tchaikovsky: Personal life

 Discussion of Tchaikovsky's personal life, especially his sexuality, has perhaps been among the most extensive of any composer in the 19th century and certainly of any Russian composer of his time.
 It has also at times caused considerable confusion, from Soviet efforts to expunge all references to homosexuality and portray him as a heterosexual, to efforts at analysis by Western biographers.

 Biographers have generally agreed that Tchaikovsky was homosexual.
 He sought the company of other men in his circle for extended periods, "associating openly and establishing professional connections with them."
 His first love was reportedly Sergey Kireyev, a younger fellow student at the Imperial School of Jurisprudence.
 According to Modest Tchaikovsky, this was Pyotr Ilyich's "strongest, longest and purest love".
-Tchaikovsky's dedication of his Sixth symphony to his nephew Vladimir "Bob" Davydov (21 at the time) and his feelings expressed about Davydov in letters to others, has been cited as evidence for romantic love between the two.
+His letters and his dedication of the Sixth Symphony to his 21-year-old nephew Vladimir "Bob" Davydov have been interpreted by scholars as evidence of a romantic attachment.
 The degree to which the composer might have felt comfortable with his sexual desires has, however, remained open to debate.
 It is still unknown whether Tchaikovsky, according to the musicologist and biographer David Brown, "felt tainted within himself, defiled by something from which he finally realized he could never escape" or whether, according to Alexander Poznansky, he experienced "no unbearable guilt" over his sexual desires and "eventually came to see his sexual peculiarities as an insurmountable and even natural part of his personality ... without experiencing any serious psychological damage".